ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Decoding example 2

 This FLAC file is larger than the first example, but still contains very little audio.
-The focus of this example is on decoding a subframe with a fixed predictor and a coded residual, but it also contains a very short seektable, vorbis comment and padding metadata block.
+The focus of this example is on decoding a subframe with a fixed predictor and a coded residual, but it also contains a very short seektable, Vorbis comment and padding metadata block.

 ### Example file 2 in hexadecimal representation